Pouladzadeh/Image-Gallery/README.md

 # Image-Gallery

 Image Gallery webpage using HTML, CSS and Bootstap3.
-It is Totally static and mobile responsive.
+This web page is completely static and mobile responsive.